Coronavirus: Anil Kumble-led ICC cricket committee calls for ban on saliva to shine ball

 Given the challenges of international travel with borders being closed, limited commercial flights and mandatory quarantine periods, the committee recommended that local match officials be appointed in the short-term.

-The appointments will continue to be made via the ICC from local Elite and International Panel referees and umpires.
-Where there are no Elite Panel match officials in the country, the best local International Panel match officials will be appointed.
+The appointments will continue to be made via the ICC from local Elite and international panel referees and umpires.
+Where there are no elite panel match officials in the country, the best local International Panel match officials will be appointed.

 The committee also recommended that the use of technology is increased to support the appointments of a wider pool of umpires from around the world and has proposed an additional DRS review per team per innings is introduced in each format as an interim measure.